 - Fact or Fantasy?
 Magician’s Hidden Secrets: Only professional magicians can access the AWG Alma Conjuring Collection in the Sate Library.
 There is a hidden vault with the most secret magician tools.

-- Where ?
+- Fact or Fantasy?
+Where ?
 ‘When I was a small child we used to go to a cafe underground.
 Through the windows you could see just the legs of people walking past .
 Does anyone know where this cafe may have been? ‘ 2016 .

 - Lost Turkish Baths Royal Arcade 1870-1929?
 Nellie Haig the granddaughter of the owners of the baths wrote a manuscript 1992 about its history which is in the State Library.
 The Baths closed in 1929 after the old boilers burst and flooded the Arcade and surrounding areas.

 Louisa Ellum 2017

 - Fact or Fantasy: The Elizabeth Street diagonal crossing?
 I pioneered the diagonal crossing outside the Elizabeth Street / Flinders Street Station when, as a new 1962 Australian, I diagonally approached a policeman directing traffic by hand in the middle of the intersection.
 I misunderstood the hand signal and thought he was beckoning me.
 He grabbed me by the collar and said ‘Are you a comedian?’
 Yes I was the first.
 Paul, 2017